 The idea that great things can grow from small beginnings and that the influence of an individual can have a profound and positive effect on the wider community.
 That is, everyone should seek to make a meaningful contribution to the life of the school and its community.

 Matthew 25: 31 to 46 “I tell you the truth, whatever you did not do for one of the least of these, you did not do for me.”

 We are committed to making a significant contribution to the common good of the local community in which we are set and of the wider world through our learning and actions.

-All the duties identified above, are included in the School Prayer, which is found at the back of the School hymn book.
+All the duties identified above, are included in the School Prayer, which is found at the back of the School hymn book and below.

 Help us through our duty to you

 To love our neighbour,

 To do our best for and in school,